cipriRusu/custom-grid-jm/README.md

 Get will be called each time there is a state set/change, with the new parameters : sort (ISortStats type), filter (IFilter[]), pageSize (number), page(number).
 GetTotal will be called to get the total number of items which satisfy the current state

-**ISortStats** contains the currently applied sort, which implements the following members: sort_type (asc/desc), field_id, field_type.
+**sort** which implements **ISortStats** gets called with the currently applied sort, which implements the following members: sort_type (asc/desc), field_id, field_type.
-Use the received parameters in your API/Repository to get the sorted data.
+Use the received values in your API/Repository to get the sorted data.

-**IFilter[]** contains a collection of currently applied filters.
-A single IFilter item implements the following members: name(field on which filtering is applied), type (data type of the field), values[] (one or more values which the filter holds), operator(id of the applied operator from Grid).
+**filters** which implements **IFilter[]** contains a collection of currently applied filters.
+A single IFilter item implements the following members: name(field on which filtering is applied), type(data type of the field), values[] (one or more values which the filter holds), operator(id of the applied operator from Grid).

 ### Notes ###
 This Grid DataObject implementation does not support async/await calls inside the Get/GetTotal methods, only supports fetching synchronously.
 The repository